-For guidance on creating a customized real food meal plan, refer to Chapters 3 & 4 in Real Food for Gestational Diabetes Get the book at: www.RealFoodforGD.com Copyright 2015, Lily Nichols, RDN, CDE, CLT.
-All rights reserved.
+For guidance on creating a customized real food meal plan, refer to Chapters 3 & 4 in Real Food for Gestational Diabetes

-This is just the Beginning!
+This is just the beginning!

 Getting diagnosed with gestational diabetes is scary... but it doesn't have to stay that way!